openedx/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

          single target.
 It can be either 'true' or 'false'.
 If not specified, the default value is 'true'.
      * - no_labels (required)
-       - default is false, in default behaviour if label is not set, label is obtained from id.
+       - default is false, in default behavior if label is not set, label is obtained from id.
 If no_labels is true, labels are not automatically populated from id, and one can not set labels and obtain only icons.